w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 have a use case that requires the extra information.

-Additionally, the second option would require the browser to track which specific account IDs are signed in, so that it can tell when there no more signed in accounts for this IDP.
-This introduces extra complexity, whereas the IDP already knows how many accounts are signed in and thus whether no accounts remain after this signout action.
+Additionally, the second option would require the browser to track which specific account IDs are logged in, so that it can tell when there no more logged in accounts for this IDP.
+This introduces extra complexity, whereas the IDP already knows how many accounts are logged in and thus whether no accounts remain after this signout action.

 ### The Login Status API